GAM-team/GAM/wiki/Users-Drive-Permissions.md

   * `false` - Parents are not changed.
 The file is an orphan for the new owner.
 This is the default.
   * `true` - The item is moved to the new owner's My Drive root folder and all prior parents removed.
 The file is an orphan for the old owner.

-If you specify a pernission with `role owner`, Google requires that a nofitication message be sent to the new owner.
+If you specify a pernission with `role owner`, Google requires that a notification message be sent to the new owner.
-Google sends a preformatted message, use `emailnessage <String>` to include additional information in the message.
+Google sends a preformatted message, use `emailmessage <String>` to include additional information in the message.

 If you get the following error message from Google:
 ```